 - Environmental factors

 - Other co-existing medical conditions

 What Could Cause Alzheimer’s To Progress So Quickly?

-Rapid progression of Alzheimer’s could be because of:
+Rapid progression of Alzheimer’s could be because of the following:

 A reaction to prescription medications that the patient may be taking to treat another condition.
 These medications include anticholinergics, narcotic pain relievers, sedatives, corticosteroids and antidepressants.